 About The Author: Lauren Gordon is Lead Behavioural Insights Advisor at Bupa UK.
 In this blog, she gives tips on how to overcome toxic habits based on national data.

-With so much change in the workplace over the last couple of years, many employees may have found themselves falling into negative working patterns.
+With so many recent changes to the workplace, many employees may have found themselves falling into negative working patterns.

-These toxic traits – such as working too many hours or skipping a lunch break – could have a huge impact on wellbeing, job satisfaction and productivity.
+Working too many hours or skipping a lunch break could have a huge impact on wellbeing, job satisfaction and productivity.

-New research from Bupa has identified the biggest toxic habits to avoid this year, with employees turning to Google for advice on coping with harmful working environments.
+New research from Bupa has identified the biggest toxic habits to avoid this year.
+This research is informed by employees turning Google for advice on coping with harmful working environments.

 5 toxic work habits to avoid – per Google searches